ExcelFunctions.net Logo

 Right-tailed chi-square dist. with 1, 2 & 3 degrees of freedom

-The chart on the right shows the right-tailed chi-square distribution, with 1, 2 and 3 degrees of freedom.
+The above chart on the right shows the right-tailed chi-square distribution, with 1, 2 and 3 degrees of freedom.

 Formulas: